datawagovau/docs/disaster-recovery.rst

 Archive
 =======
-Create a scheduled job to dump the db as well as the users, groups, orgs, datasets and rsync the dumps as well as the files (resource storage) to a secure place.
+To archive all data, create a scheduled job to dump the db as well as the users, groups, orgs, datasets and rsync the dumps as well as the files (resource storage) to a secure place.